-- 2 PTT button or r to make the call. - 3 After the call is set-up, press PTT button and talk with your mouth 2.5-5 cm from microphone.
+- PTT button or or # to make the call. - After the call is set-up, press PTT button and talk with your mouth 2.5-5 cm from microphone.
 Release PTT to listen. - 4 The call will terminate automatically when the conversation has ended or press the Monitor/Cancel button.

-On a successful call set- up, the entry is automatically deleted from the list together with an associated status message.
+On a successful call set- up, the entry is automatically deleted from the stack together with any associated status message.

 Unanswered calls may be deleted from the Missed Call list at any time by :